noahjoeris/personal-website/README.md

 # My Personal Website

-It is still under development and currently accessible here: [https://noahjoeris.dev](https://noahjoeris.dev)\
+It is still under development and currently accessible here: [https://noahjoeris.com](https://noahjoeris.com)\
-I used React with Material UI and it is hosted on Firebase.
+I used React with Material UI and it is hosted on Vercel.
 Moreover, I used tsParticles for animation and emailjs for the contact form.

 ### How to use it for yourself

 Adjust the contents to your needs and replace images, texts and links.
 Or extract specific parts.\
 Install packages with `npm install`.\
 Run `npm start` to run the app in development mode.\